azmainm/standup-tickets-sp/functions/README.md

 This Firebase Functions project automatically fetches Microsoft Teams meeting transcripts for daily standups, processes them with AI to extract actionable tasks, and stores the results in MongoDB for further processing.

+## 🆕 NEW: All Meetings Support

+The system now supports **two approaches** for fetching transcripts:

+1. **🆕 All Meetings Approach** - Fetches ALL meetings for a user on a specific date (NEW)
+2. **🔄 Legacy Approach** - Fetches transcript from specific meeting URLs (existing, maintained for backward compatibility)

+The system automatically chooses the best approach and gracefully falls back when needed.
+See the [System Flow Documentation](../SYSTEM_FLOW_DOCUMENTATION.md) for complete technical details and real-world examples.

 ## Setup Instructions

 ### 1. Environment Variables